 Parameter tile

 Parameter tiles let you modify the value of placeholder parameters used in the queries of linked visualization tiles on the dashboard.
-This functionality helps refine the dashboard results to display only the desired data.
+This helps refine the dashboard results to display the desired data only.

-The following screenshot displays a dashboard with multiple highlighted parameter tiles.
+The following image displays a dashboard with multiple highlighted parameter tiles:

 Tile configuration